daaronr/fundraising_data_pull/README.md

 **R Folder:**
 - *just_giving_data_pull_sampler.R* pulls the effective charities and takes a sample of the top 10 (redundant?).
 - *just_giving_data_pull.R* pulls data on the effective and top 10.
+- *just_giving_data_pull_new_only.R* pulls data on the new fundraisers only.
 - *functions.R* defines functions for data pulls.
 - *get_current_state_and_randomise.R* defines the randomisation process, outputs a file listing all new treatment groups, and saves the current state
+- *set_folders.R* sets the folders needed to run the pulls.
+Folders containing data are defined in this file.

 ## How do I make the code run?